fadden/ciderpress/README.md

 4. Windows XP support.
 The default Visual Studio 2013 configuration creates executables that do not work in Windows XP.
 CiderPress uses a compatibility toolset and packs about 5MB of additional DLLs (mfc120u.dll, msvcr120.dll) in the install package to keep things working.
+Visual Studio 2015 shipped with a new "Universal CRT" that requires more effort and disk space.
 At some point it may not be possible to support WinXP, or building for WinXP will prevent something from working.
 The good news is that, for the current round of tools, it's possible to build a single binary that works fully on WinXP and later systems.

 5. Installer magic.
 Security improvements and changes like the Win8 "Metro" launcher affect the way apps are installed and launched.
 So far the only